modular/modular/KGEN/docs/LazyParsing.md

 ## Dynamic Classes

-Python classes are quite crazy when compared to classes in other languages.
+Python classes are much more flexible than a language like C++ or Java, they are more similar to classes in Javascript or Smalltalk.
 Methods can be defined and then deleted, and even conditionally defined!
+For example, this is valid Python code:

 ```python
 define = True